luncheon/clocklet/README.md

 * Keyboard and numpad friendly
   * Autocomplete - e.g. `"1"`->`"01:00"`, `"12"`->`"12:00"`, `"1234"`->`"12:34"`
   * Support up/down arrow key to increment/decrement
 * Declarative usage
-  1. Load the stylesheet
+  1\.
+Load the stylesheet
-  2. Load the script
+  2\.
+Load the script
-  3. Add `"data-clocklet"` attribute to input elements
+  3\.
+Add `"data-clocklet"` attribute to time input elements
+* Vanilla JS - no need jQuery or any other frameworks
+* Lightweight (CSS + JS ~ 7kB gzipped)

 ## Installation